lucas-campagna/spg-siesta/README.md

 This script will try to compile `spglib` using cmake acording to https://atztogo.github.io/spglib/install.html (accessed 20/09/2018).
 If it does'nt work for you, we are not responsible, consider the previous link.

+This script will automatically backing up the `Makefile` and `siesta_analysis.F`.
+To return to the original state of your siesta run `backup` script.

+We encorage you to read the scripts and subroutines and sugests betters ways to do his jobs.

 ## How to use

 This extention add up the following pamarmeters to FDF file.